Shenn299/HEIGVD-amtBootcampApp/README.md

 UTF-8 encodage is used for the application server and for the database, so accented letters are not treated.
 First, we have tried to decode bytes array of string with the utf-8 Charset, and that worked with the local application server, but when we deploy .war on the application server, it didn't work.

 #### API REST
+We didn't implement PUT method, because we should completely update the resource, and password mustn't be transferred in API.
+So, PATCH method is better adapted.